How to Install Composer on Ubuntu

 composer --version

-Alternatively, run composer without flags to display the full command list and usage information.
-The output begins with Composer’s ASCII logo:
+Alternatively, running composer without arguments displays the full command list and usage guide, along with the ASCII logo.

 php composer.phar --version